zachho123/my-first-react-project/README.md

 ## Receiving State from Parent Components (props, propTypes, getDefaultProps)
 - props is the data which is passed to the child component from the parent component
 - Handle state in the highest-most parent component which needs to use the specific data
+- Try to always keep it so that wherever the data lives, is also where you manipulate the data
+  - All getter/setter methods for a piece of data should always be in the same component where that data was defined
+  - If you need to manipulate some piece of data outside of where that data lives, pass the getter/setter method into that component as a prop